Resumé

 -

 Polycentric Governance and the Good Society: A Normative and Philosophical Investigation.
 Co-edited with Pablo Paniagua.
-Forthcoming with Lexington Books.
+Lexington Books, 2024.

 Journal Articles